Is a warning from Iris Van Herpen telling us about a dystopian technocratic future to come?

 Perhaps this collection is a fashionable warning from Iris Van Herpen.
-As wonderful as it is, could also be seen as a warning of an ugly future, where people are controlled by technology, and the power of nature is reduced to nothing but an attractive – but ultimately empty – simulation of God’s own creation.
+As wonderful as it is, could also be seen as a warning of a very ugly future, where people are controlled by technology, and the power of nature is reduced to nothing but an attractive – but ultimately empty – simulation of God’s own creation.